kyma-project/lifecycle-manager/internal/declarative/README.md

 - Post/Pre Run Hooks to inject additional logic and side-effects before and after specific installation steps
 - Consistency Check configurations determining frequency of reconciliation efforts.

-## Resource Rendering

-All renderer implementations must implement the [renderer interface](v2/renderer.go) and are initialized based on a given `RendererMode` that is available in the [object specification](v2/spec.go).

-This is our current selection of rendering engines:

-- [raw](v2/renderer_raw.go): Easy to use raw renderer that just passes through manifests as `.yaml` to the converter.

-Every renderer reconciles in a particular order through the [renderer interface](v2/renderer.go):

-1. Construction of the Renderer based on the [object specification](v2/spec.go)
-2. Initializing of the Renderer through `Initializer(Object)`, setting up necessary status conditions or environment settings
-3. Prerequisite Initialization, e.g. dependencies of the output
-4. Rendering of the Resources into a valid `.yaml` compliant byte array
-5. Removal of the PreRequisites if explicitly desired (by default they are not removed unlike the standard resources, imagine a CRD uninstallation)

 ## Resource Conversion

-To allow tracking the resources created by the `renderer`, every resource is converted to a generic [resource](v2/resource_converter.go), which translates all objects into a [k8s cli-runtime compliant resource represenation](https://pkg.go.dev/k8s.io/cli-runtime/pkg/resource#Info), which contains information about the object, its API Version and Mappings towards a specific API Resource of the API server.
+Every resource is converted to a generic [resource](v2/resource_converter.go), which translates all objects into a [k8s cli-runtime compliant resource represenation](https://pkg.go.dev/k8s.io/cli-runtime/pkg/resource#Info), which contains information about the object, its API Version and Mappings towards a specific API Resource of the API server.

 ## Resource Synchronization